 7. Case Study 7: Anima/Animus Integration, Tom, a 45-year-old engineer, had difficulty understanding his emotional reactions.
 His therapist used Jungian therapy to help Tom integrate his 'Anima', the feminine aspect of his psyche, leading to a better understanding of his emotions and improved emotional intelligence.

 8. These fictional examples are meant to illustrate the range of therapeutic techniques influenced by Carl Jung and how they can address various psychological issues.
-Remember that each individual's therapy journey is unique and depends on their personal experiences and needs.
+Remember that each individual's therapy process is unique and depends on their personal experiences and needs.

 What Are Carl Jung's Most Important Books?